maniish-jaiin/graphql-interfaces-unions/README.md

 Once the application is up and running, go to `http://localhost:8080/playground`

 ## Query
-It support one query names `getVehicles`
+It support two queries: `getVehicles` and `getIVehicles`.
+Implemented using `Union` and `Interface` respectively.

-You can trigger this query in the playground console.
+You can trigger query in the playground console.

 ```query{
   getVehicles{